Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Truist Wealth Background

-As we stated above, Truist Wealth and its affiliate, Truist Bank, opened in their current form in 2020.
-The firm was born out of the merger of BB&T and SunTrust, formerly two of the largest financial institutions in the U.S. Truist Wealth and Truist Bank are both under the ownership of Truist Financial Corporations.
-Today, the firm is led by Joseph M. Thompson.
+As we stated above, Truist Wealth and its affiliate, Truist Bank, began operations in their current form in 2019.
+The firm was born out of the merger of BB&T and SunTrust, formerly two of the largest financial institutions in the U.S. Truist Wealth and Truist Bank are both under the ownership of Truist Financial Corporations (TFC).
+Today, TFC is led by Joseph M. Thompson, chief governance and controls officer.
+The company's wealth management arm is led by Brian Dowhower.

 Truist Wealth Client Types and Minimum Account Sizes